In either instance, occasional drivers need to be covered under an auto policy at all times.

 Receiving a discount on your auto insurance premiums for being an occasional driver is possible, but several factors must be in play.

-Note that being an occasional driver on a car insurance policy is not the same as qualifying for an occasional driver discount.
+Being an occasional driver on a car insurance policy is not the same as qualifying for an occasional driver discount.
 The main difference is that motorists deemed occasional drivers cannot simultaneously be active policyholders.

 Occasional driving discounts are given to policyholders that do not drive their cars more than the predetermined number of miles chosen by the insurance provider.